Kinangop, Kenya · Founded on a Promise · Est. 2026

 Computer hardware (20+ units) · Networking equipment · Software licences · Drone technology.
 The 20-station IT lab is Phase One's most urgent single item.

-Building materials · Engineering expertise · Project management services.
+Building materials · Engineering expertise · Project management.
 Baita Hall is a straightforward single-storey structure.
-The right in-kind partnership could break ground within months.
+The right partnership could break ground within months.

 📋 Professional Services